ECC Is Veteran-Friendly

 Failure to make SAP

 You will also need to complete an appeal for reinstatement at the Financial Aid Office, Building B, Room B156.
 If denied reinstatement, you will not be able to utilize benefits until you meet the guidelines.

 The tuition will stay intact.
 However, any housing allowance and book expenses you received may have to be repaid back before you can use additional benefits.

 ECC sponsors a club just for veterans - Military Branches United (MBU).
-Stop by the Student Life Office, Building B, Room B151 and ask about MBU, and they will have information on where and when the club meets.
+Stop by the Veterans Resource Center, Building F, Room F201 and ask about MBU, and they will have information on where and when the club meets.